k1star/expression-calculator/README.md

-# expression-calculator-
+# Expression calculator C#
-A simple expression calculator
+A simple expression calculator which can work with operations such as '+','-','*','/','%', ','.